nvasta/WekaDancer/README.md

 ## Installation
 WekaDancer is build on the Eclipse IDE, so you can just download the project as a zip or clone the git repository.
-Then open Eclipse and import the downlaod as an existing project:
+Then open Eclipse and import the download as an existing project:
 1. Select the root directory if you clone the git repository or
 2. Select the archive file if you downloaded as a zip